th7mo/notes/shadcn.md

 ---

-[Shadcn](https://ui.shadcn.com/) is a component library developed and used by [Vercel](vercel) that can be used to quickly create websites with pre-written components most websites use.
+[Shadcn](https://ui.shadcn.com/) is a component library developed and used by [Vercel](vercel).
+It can be used to quickly create websites with pre-written components most websites use.